1919–20 Georgetown Hoyas men's basketball team: Season recap

 Georgetown University Law School student Fred Fees, a forward, completed his college basketball career this season.
 A free-throw shooting specialist in an era when the rules of college basketball allowed teams to choose which player shot its free throws, Fees had exploited his free-throw prowess to establish himself as one of the top scorers in college basketball in the United States in each of his four seasons with the Hoyas.
 This season he averaged 17.7 points per game and scored a total of 245 points, a career high and half of all the points the team scored.
 He made 61 field goals this season and shot 123-for-140 (87.9%) from the free-throw line, a free-throw-shooting percentage that remained a school record until 1978.
-Fees completed his collegiate career with a career average of 16.8 points scored per game, a remarkable record, and had no peer in college basketball of the era; through at least the 2012-13 season it remains the fourth-highest career average in Georgetown men's basketball history.
-He scored 804 points in the 48 collegiate games he played for Georgetown, and led the team in scoring in 45 of them.
+Fees completed his collegiate career with a career average of 16.8 points scored per game, a remarkable record, and had no peer in college basketball of the era; through at least the 2012–13 season it remains the fourth-highest career average in Georgetown men's basketball history.
+He scored 804 points in the 48 collegiate games he played for Georgetown and led the team in scoring in 45 of them.
 During his four years with the Hoyas he scored 45 percent of their points.

 Sophomore forward Jack Flavin became a starter this year and, in fact, started all 14 games.
-An excellent shooter, he averaged 4.7 points per gane, and scored a total of 66 points.
+An excellent shooter, he averaged 4.7 points per game and scored a total of 66 points.

-Sophomore guard Andrew "Andy" Zazzali played in all 14 games, and continued the strong scoring he had displayed the previous season.
+Sophomore guard Andrew "Andy" Zazzali played in all 14 games and continued the strong scoring he had displayed the previous season.
 He averaged 7.0 points per game and scored a total of 98 points.

 The team opened the season with an 11-game winning streak, finally losing at Yale.
 It then closed the season with two wins to finish at 13-1.
-It tied the 1910-11 team for what was then the largest number of wins in school history, and its .929 winning percentage remains the best in Georgetown men's basketball history.
+It tied the 1910–11 team for what was then the largest number of wins in school history, and its .929 winning percentage remains the best in Georgetown men's basketball history.
 In 1995, the Premo-Porretta Power Poll retroactively ranked the team sixth in the United States for the 1919–20 season.